Affine Fractional Sobolev and Isoperimetric Inequalities: Anisotropic fractional P olya--Szeg o inequalities

-For fixed $t \in (0,\infty)$, we have
+For fixed $t \in (0,\infty )$, we have

-Clearly the first term is invariant under Schwarz symmetrization, and for the second term we can apply Theorem \ref{thm_BLL} to show that the left side does not increase under Schwarz symmetrization.
+Clearly, the first term is invariant under Schwarz symmetrization.
+For the second term, we can apply Theorem~\ref{thm_BLL} to show that the left-hand side does not increase under Schwarz symmetrization.
 Thus

-for $t>0$ and integrating this inequality for $t\in(0,\infty)$, we obtain \eqref{eq_perburchard}.
+for $t>0$ and integrating this inequality for $t\in (0,\infty )$, we obtain~\eqref{eq_perburchard}.

-\goodbreak If there is equality in \eqref{eq_perburchard}, it follows from \eqref{eq_rewrite} that for almost every $t>0$,
+If there is equality in~\eqref{eq_perburchard}, it follows from~\eqref{eq_rewrite} that for almost every $t>0$,

 is invariant under Schwarz symmetrization.
-Now we may apply Theorem \ref{thm_burchard} with $A = C = E$ and $B = t^{- 1/({n+s})} K$ for suitable $t>0$.
-Since $A=C$ we have $a=c$ and this implies $b=0$.
-Hence $K$ is a centered ellipsoid and $E$ is equivalent to an ellipsoid. \end{proof}
+Now we may apply Theorem~\ref{thm_burchard} with $A = C = E$ and $B = t^{- 1/({n+s})} K$ for suitable $t>0$.
+Since $A=C$, we have $a=c$, and this implies $b=0$.
+Hence, $K$ is a centered ellipsoid, and $E$ is equivalent to an ellipsoid homothetic to $K$. \end{proof}

 To establish corresponding inequalities for Steiner symmetrization, we require the following result.